Doechii: <em>Alligator Bites Never Heal</em> Review

 Miley Cyrus: <em>Endless Summer Vacation</em>

-Miley Cyrus’ new album promises a good time, but all it delivers is dull moody moments.
+Miley Cyrus’ new album promises a good time but delivers dull, moody moments instead.

 JID: <em>The Forever Story</em>